 Trappen omhoog lopen?
 Daar doet Thibau Nys dankzij straf staaltje techniek niet aan mee

 Dat Thibau Nys met een fiets kan rijden, dat weten we al een tijdje.
 Zo viel zijn stuurmanskunst onder meer te bewonderen in DNA Nys, de documentairereeks waarin de zoon van Sven gevolgd werd bij het begin van zijn carrière.
-Maar wat de talentvolle junior tijdens de verkenning van de Kopenbergcross flikte, doet bij sommigen zonder twijfel de monden openvallen.
+Maar wat de talentvolle junior aan het Sven Nys Cycling Center in Baal flikte, doet bij sommigen zonder twijfel de monden openvallen.
 Bekijk de beelden hieronder.

 Sur la route du #Koppenbergcross, on se met dans le bain ! link